RajanSandha/auto_blog_script/GITHUB_PAGES_SETUP.md

 ## Troubleshooting

+### Common Issues

+- **CSS Not Loading**: If your site's CSS isn't loading, check the `baseurl` setting in `_config.yml`.
+It should be empty for user sites (`username.github.io`) or set to `/repository-name` for project sites.

+- **Posts Not Displaying**: If your posts aren't appearing on the home page, check that:
+  1. The posts are in the `_posts` directory with the correct filename format (`YYYY-MM-DD-title.md`)
+  2. The front matter in each post has `layout: post`
+  3. Your `index.html` has the proper liquid tags to display posts (our system should set this up correctly)

+- **Images Not Displaying**: Ensure image paths in post content use the `relative_url` filter: `{{ "/path/to/image.jpg" | relative_url }}` rather than absolute paths starting with `/`.

-- If your site isn't building, check the "Actions" tab in your GitHub repository for build errors
+- **Build Failures**: If your site isn't building, check the Actions tab in your GitHub repository for build errors.
+Common issues include:
+  - Syntax errors in front matter
+  - Invalid Liquid template tags
+  - Incompatible plugin usage

+### Verifying Your Setup

+To verify your Jekyll site is set up correctly:

-- Make sure your repository has the correct Jekyll structure (the auto blog system should set this up for you)
+1. Make sure your repository has:
-- Ensure the Jekyll build is completing successfully by checking the GitHub Pages section in repository settings
+   - A `_config.yml` file with proper settings
+   - An `index.html` file that lists posts
+   - A `_posts` directory containing posts
+   - Proper layouts in the `_layouts` directory

+2. Check the GitHub Pages settings in your repository's settings tab to ensure the correct branch is selected.

+3. Wait a few minutes after pushing changes - GitHub Pages can take some time to build and deploy your site.

+If you continue to have issues, you can run Jekyll locally to test your site before pushing to GitHub.
+See the [Jekyll documentation](https://jekyllrb.com/docs/) for instructions.